ElectronicCats/Beelan-LoRaWAN/README.md

 }

 ```

+In this version we'll try to use interrupts in order to eliminate this FSM.

 #### Check and retrieve incoming data
 Check for the latest incoming data from server either in binary or string format.
 You need to provide char buffer to read the data.